chrisjbillington/hg-export-tool/README.md

 hg-export-tool
 =====================

-This is a script to run `hg-fast-export` on a list of mercurial repositories to convert them to git repositories.
-If there are anonymous heads, it first adds a commit to give them a unique branch name by appending `-anonymous-<n>` to their existing branch names, with n a unique integer.
+This is a script to run [`hg-fast-export`](https://github.com/frej/fast-export/) on a list of mercurial repositories to convert them to git repositories.
+If there are multiple heads in the same branch, it first converts each to a uniquely-named branch, by amending the commit at each head to add a branch name.
+This conversion is done with a temporary copy of the repository; the original repository is left unmodified.

+The branch names used are of the form `<existing_branch_name>-anonymous-<n>` with n a unique integer.
 If such a head has a bookmark, the bookmark name will be used instead.
 This ensures these heads survive the conversion to git.

 Why
 ===

 Q. What's wrong with github's mercurial import?

-A. It doesn't import all anonymous heads, and it gets the order of parents of merge commits wrong randomly, resulting in an incorrect concept of which branch was merged into which, causing less-than-useful diffs for merge commits.
+A. It doesn't import bookmarked/anonymous heads, and it gets the order of parents of merge commits wrong randomly, resulting in an incorrect concept of which branch was merged into which, causing less-than-useful commit graphs and incorrect diffs for merge commits.
+The former issue is by design, and I reported the latter issue to github but did not get a response.

 Q. Doesn't functionality like this properly belong in `hg-fast-export`?